VV1111/MedContour/README.md

     # or
     python -m medicalcontour.main

-This will execute the main() function in the main.py file, starting the primary functionality of the segmentation application.
+This will execute the main() function in the main.py file, starting the primary functionality of the medical contour extraction application.

 Running the GUI Application
-If you would like to test the segmentation with a graphical user interface, run the GUI application using:
+If you would like to test the  medical contour extraction with a graphical user interface, run the GUI application using:
-    python -m medicalcontour.TestImageSegmentationApp
+    python -m medicalcontour.Testcomponent
-This will open the GUI window where you can interact with the segmentation process.
+This will open the GUI window where you can interact with the  medical contour extraction process.

 Utility Functions
 To use utility functions from utils.py, simply import them into your script: